Changshan Commandery

-Zhending was merged back in early Eastern Han dynasty, and the seat of the commandery was moved to Zhending County (真定縣).
+Zhending was merged back in early Eastern Han dynasty, and the seat of the commandery was moved to Zhending County.
 The commandery became the fief of imperial princes several times during the Eastern Han.
 In 140 AD, the population was 631,184, or 97,500 households.
 From the Jin dynasty to the Northern and Southern Dynasties period, its territory was reduced as new commanderies were formed and counties were transferred to other commanderies.

-The commandery was abolished in early Sui dynasty.
-Later, Hengshan Commandery became an alternative name of Heng Prefecture (恒州).
+The commandery was abolished in the early Sui dynasty.
+Later, Hengshan Commandery became an alternative name of Heng Prefecture.
 In 741, the name was again changed to Changshan.
 At the time, Changshan administered 11 counties and had a total population of 342,134.